-- Line keys If a line number (1 through 12) is programmed, the programmable feature key becomes a line key providing the appropriate lamp information and manual outside-line access. - Station keys If the dialed digits input are a three-digit number, the programmable feature key will become a Station Key providing the appropriate lamp information and easy access or transfer.
-Threedigit numbers input can be: - User extensions (100-139 with Generation II system, 100-129 with Generation I system)1 Department numbers (290-299) Guest/info mailboxes (300-309)
+- Line keys If a line number (1 through 6) is programmed, the programmable feature key becomes a line key providing the appropriate lamp information and manual outside-line access.

+- Station keys If the dialed digits input are a three-digit number, the programmable feature key will become a Station Key providing the appropriate lamp information and easy access or transfer.
+Three-digit numbers input can be:

+- User extensions (100-113)

+Department numbers (290-299)

+Guest/info mailboxes (300-309)

 Cascade mailboxes (520-529) System speed dial numbers (600-699) - Speed-dial keys In addition to programming a programmable feature key with a system speed-dial number, you can create personal speed-dial keys for automatic dialing of frequently called outside numbers.
 If you program 9 (or 8 or 7) plus a phone number, the programmable feature key becomes a speed-dial key.
-When you program a speed-dial key, there's no need to insert a pause after the 9 (or 8 or 7).
+When you program a speed-dial Key, there's no need to insert a pause after the 9 (or 8 or 7).
 The speed-dial number can be up to 24 characters long.
-Use the up scroll key (▲) to enter special characters in a dial string (see Option 6 on page C.4). - Other feature keys If you enter feature codes, the programmable feature key will serve as an enable/disable key for that feature.
-The Installer may have programmed certain stations for accessing additional features; consult the System Administrator for your access (refer to page F.11).
+Use up scroll key (A) to enter special characters in a dial string (see Option 6 on page C.4). - Other feature keys If you enter feature codes, the programmable feature key will serve as an enable/disable key for that feature.
+The Installer may have programmed certain stations for accessing additional features; consult regarding System Administrator for your access.